2019-20 Portland Concerts

 Its Roots and Traditions

 The Sabbathday Lake Shaker Community in a close association with the Portland String Quartet has enjoyed annual concerts and shared personal events since the 1970s.
 Now, entering its 15th Festival season, their musical and educational collaboration continues as strong as ever.
+Come enjoy 2 special concerts by the Portland String Quartet on the 24th and 26th, as well as a free PSQ Masterclass on the 27th.
 This Festival has become a high point in the Sabbathday Lake Shaker calendar and in the quartet's busy year-round schedule of concerts and workshops.
 No venue offers a more beautiful and acoustically welcoming setting for chamber music than the 1794 Meeting House.
 As the Portland Press Herald proclaimed: "Portland String Quartet at Shaker House Simply a Gift."

 Presented by the United Society of Shakers.